johnsonc/hnwatch/readme.md

 [![Build Status](https://travis-ci.org/vetelko/hnwatch.svg?branch=master)](https://travis-ci.org/vetelko/hnwatch)

-I actually started programming last year in my 43y :) My first language is GO.
+I actually started programming last year in my 43y :) My first language is Golang.
 I also learn TCL even it's not a mainstream language.

 The idea behind this little project is don't procrastinate on HN and never miss a story, job, or project I'm interested in.